bluezald/web-dev-tools/Random/README.md

 - WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection

 ## Storing Secrets in the Environment
-- storing database password, access tokens and credentials
+- storing database password, access tokens and credentials -- add to a `.env` file

+## CORS
+- is a mechanism that allows restricted resources on a web page to be requested from another `domain` outside the domain from which the first resource was served.